Cantera/cantera-website/pages/science/flames.rst

 Diffusive Fluxes
 ----------------

+This feature is only available when using class `IonFlow`.
 The species diffusive mass fluxes :math:`j_k` are computed according to either a mixture-averaged or multicomponent formulation.
 If the mixture-averaged formulation is used, the calculation performed is: